Citizen Science

 Habitats & Heritage citizen science programme offers people from across the community the opportunity to gather meaningful information to better understand the environment across the area.
 Our learning from this data can help shape the future of our work and changes in the local environment.
 It has never been more vital to track these changes in order to safeguard our environment for the future.
 See below for how you can get involved and become a citizen scientist.

 Citizen science happens when the non-scientific community (anyone who wants to) gets involved with the collection and analysis of data.
-It is typically gathering information about people’s observations of the natural world.
-Although citizen science has become more widely acknowledged in recent years, aided by new technologies, it has been around since people tracked the movements of crop-destroying locusts in China 2000 years ago.
-Citizen science is a great way for everyone to get engaged with conservation initiatives and learn more about the natural world.
-It also provides a valuable resource , helping to provide much larger datasets than we alone would be able to capture.
+It’s typically gathering information about people’s observations of the natural world.
+It’s a great way for everyone to get engaged with conservation initiatives and learn more about the natural world.
+It also provides a valuable resource, helping to provide much larger datasets than researchers alone could capture.

-You may have already taken part in some citizen science be it through national schemes (like the RSPB’s Big Garden Birdwatch) or you might have taken part in an app-based data collection or you may have never done any citizen science at all.
+You may have already taken part in some citizen science, be it through national schemes (like the RSPB’s Big Garden Birdwatch) or an app-based data collection, or this may be your first time!
 Habitats & Heritage are looking for anyone and everyone to get involved and make a difference locally.
+There are many different ways to help, from reporting what’s in your garden, to monitoring roadside verges.

 Garden Survey

 We want to better understand what is in your garden to support wildlife.
-25% of London green spaces is private gardens and, as such, it’s a vital space for wildlife.
-With information about private gardens we can better understand the connectivity for wildlife and identify key corridors across our local area.
-This can help show us important areas for protection, and opportunity areas to further improve the green corridors through schemes such as our Green Hubs project.
+25% of London green spaces is private gardens, so it’s a vital space for wildlife in the city.
+With some information about your garden, we can better understand the wildlife connectivity and identify key corridors across our local area.
+This can help identify important areas for protection and potential areas to further improve the green corridors through schemes like our Green Hubs project.

 Find out more about the Garden survey here.

-Or if your ready to enter the information about your garden please complete this form.
+Or if you’re ready to enter the information about your garden, please complete this form.

 Species Sightings Reporting

-As part of our Biodiversity action plans we want to monitor key priority species across our local area to gain a better understanding of current species and also help monitor the impact of our on going work.
-Some of the species we want to know more about are Bats, Birds, Pollinators and Hedgehogs.
+As part of our Biodiversity action plans, we want to monitor key priority species across our local area to gain a better understanding of current species and the impact of our ongoing work.
+Some of the species we want to know more about are: Bats, Birds, Pollinators, and Hedgehogs!

-Find out more about the species we are monitoring and how you can help here.
+Find out more about the species and how you can help here.

-Or if you already have had a sighting of one of our key species or something you think is exciting!
+Or, if you have already had a sighting of one of our key species, or something you think is exciting, report it here.

 Monitoring Wild Flower Abundance on Roadside Verges